In those early Victorian days the frugal homemaker did not set

 points is chipped off.
 Still a beauty! $55

 MITRED PRISM is a Model Flint Co. product.
-With two twisted glass handles, it makes a pretty & useful table decoration. $45 ROCHELLE aka PRINCESS FEATHER is one of Bakewell Pears most beautiful patterns from the 1870s **SOLD**
+With two twisted glass handles, it

-is by a maker unknown in the references.
-It is non-flint and a
+This BANDED ICICLE spooner is by a maker unknown in the references.
+It is non-flint and a little larger in diameter than

 most spooners. $45

-SCROLL WITH FLOWERS aka Modern Ware by McKee Glass Co. ca. 1880 has a
+SCROLL WITH FLOWERS aka Modern Ware by McKee Glass Co. ca. 1880 has a slight bit of inside

-slight bit of inside rim roughness from spoons over the past century.
-It is $45.
+spoons over the past century.
+It is **SOLD**

 ACTRESS - Made by Adams & Co.
 1880 - 85